mvysny/karibu-dsl/karibu-dsl-v10/README.md

 ### VerticalLayout / HorizontalLayout

-Vaadin 8 layouting extensively depended on the usage of `VerticalLayout` and `HorizontalLayout`.
+Vaadin 8 layouting used to depend extensively on the usage of `VerticalLayout` and `HorizontalLayout`.
 However, the layouting in Vaadin 10 has been changed radically and it now employs the so-called *flex layout*.
-Vaadin 10 however provides `VerticalLayout` and `HorizontalLayout` classes which loosely resembles their Vaadin 8 counterparts.
-However, they use flex layout under the hood and hence there are very important differences.
+Vaadin 10 still does provide `VerticalLayout` and `HorizontalLayout` classes which loosely resembles their Vaadin 8 counterparts, however they use flex layout under the hood and hence there are very important differences.

 Generally you use the new `HorizontalLayout` as follows: